nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ```
 {{< gen-cap "Code Snippet 18" "Claude Code Listing Open GitHub Issues" >}}

 As shown in *Code Snippet 18*, Claude Code listed all open issues, including the two we logged earlier in this post.
-Instead of asking Claude Code to fix the issues, since Claude Code suggested that issues #2, #3, and #4 are related, and may already have been fixed, I asked Claude Code to investigate:
+Instead of asking Claude Code to fix the issues individually, since Claude Code suggested that issues #2, #3, and #4 are related, and may already have been fixed, I asked Claude Code to investigate:

 ```
 are issues #2 and #3 still valid?